-Note : Derivative instruments at fair value through profit or loss reflect the positive change in fair value of those foreign exchange forward contracts that are not designated in hedge relationships, but are, nevertheless, intended to reduce the level of foreign currency risk for sales and purchases.
-The fair value gain is included in the statement of profit and loss.
+Note : Derivative instruments at fair value through profit or loss reflect the positive change in fair value of those foreign exchange forward contracts that are not designated in hedge relationships, but are, nevertheless, intended to reduce foreign currency risk for sales and purchases.
+The fair value gain is included in the Exchange difference head in the statement of profit and loss.